Will Contest Lawyer in Corpus Christi

 Both the court system and the will’s beneficiaries may be in a hurry to finish probate and distribute assets.
 But if the will was not properly established, the decedent’s final wishes might be misconstrued, and the court needs to take as much time as necessary to correct the situation.

-Our will contest lawyer at Rothschild Law Firm can help you understand every nuance of Texas laws regarding wills and probate.
+Our Corpus Christi will contest lawyer at Rothschild Law Firm can help you understand every nuance of Texas laws regarding wills and probate.
 Because of our years of experience, we know what it takes to successfully contest a will.
 With close attention to detail, we will assess your case and devise a strategy to advocate for the outcome you need.
 Ultimately, a will is meant to fulfill the decedent’s final wishes, and the court must make necessary changes in response to evidence demonstrating the will’s invalidity.

-Our will contest attorney is ready to help you seek justice.
+If you need help disputing a will, our Corpus Christi will contest attorney is ready to help you seek justice.
 Schedule your consultation online or call (361) 866-5437 to get in touch with Rothschild Law Firm today.